Tutorial: Configure Azure Information Protection policy settings and create a new label

 This text describes how the selected label is intended to be used and it's visible to users as a tooltip, to help them decide which label to select.

-On the Protection blade, make sure that Azure (cloud key) is selected.
+On the Protection pane, make sure that Azure (cloud key) is selected.
 This option uses the Azure Rights Management service to protect documents and emails.
 Also make sure that the Set Permissions option is selected.
 Then select Add permissions.

 This option automatically selects all the users in your organization who can be granted permissions.
 However, you can see from the other options that you could browse and search for groups or users from your tenant.
 Or, when you select the Enter details option, you can specify individual email addresses or even all users from another organization.